GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 ### Note

 The previous data in the google sheet will be deleted every time you enter new data.
 Therefore, at any point of time, the google sheet will store only the last tests’ data.
+If you want, you can change this in the [```gsheet/gsheet.py```](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/perfmetrics/scripts/gsheet/gsheet.py) file.

 ## Adding new metrics